karttur/geoimagine/_posts/2018/2018-08-31-develop-commandline.markdown

 Joint or shared (coding) projects benefit largely from a repository service that keeps track of versions and changes.
 Git, initially developed by Linus Torvalds for creating Linux OS, is today the most widely used distributed version control system.
 This post summarises how to install the command-line tool <span class='terminalapp'>git</span> for Git control.

 There are two ways two securely connect from a local (machine) Git and an online [GitHub](https://github.com) repository: HTTPS or SSH.
-At time of writing this post (September 2019) the HTTPS solution is recommended on the GitHub help page [Set up Git](https://help.github.com/en/articles/set-up-git).
+At time of updating this post (February 2020) the HTTPS solution is recommended on the GitHub help page [Set up Git](https://help.github.com/en/articles/set-up-git).
 Only HTTPS is covered in this post.

 ## Setup Git for command-line use